blossom-babs/social-media-server/readme.md

 # MCP community Hangout

 This is a social media web application for MCP community.
-Community members ate able to:
+Community members are able to:

 - sign up on the web application
 - login to the application